From ACOG's Research Department:

 Schrag SJ, Fiore AE, Gonik B, Malik T, Reef S, Singleton JA, Schuchat A, Schulkin J. Vaccination and perinatal infection prevention practices among obstetrician-gynecologists.
 Obstet Gynecol.
 2003 Apr;101(4):704-10.

 Additional ACOG Research:

-NEW!
 The journal Pediatrics has published a new research article discussing the epidemiology of influenza-associated deaths in children.
 Click here to read.
 The article emphasizes the importance of the annual influenza recommendation for all children greater than six months of age.

 The Trust for America's Health has released a report, "Past Low Flu Vaccination Rates and Gaps in Flu Policies Contribute to Vaccine Shortages and Other Problems in Preparedness: Fewer than Half of Americans Vaccinated for Flu Last Season."